Dispatcher International Students Are Welcome!

 At Sheffield School of Aeronautics, we welcome people of all different genders, backgrounds, and countries of origin.
 As the oldest aeronautics school in the country, we have worked with students from around the globe in helping them get their aircraft dispatcher license.
 In fact, our international students studying aircraft dispatching usually comprise 40-80% of our class roster!

 Our aircraft dispatching school is Student and Exchange Visitor Program (SEVIS) approved.
 SEVIS approved schools allow international students to study in the United States.
-If you want to be a dispatcher international student in the United States, you must choose a school the is approved by SEVIS.
+If you want to be an international dispatcher student in the United States, you must choose a school that is approved by SEVIS.

 If you want to be aircraft dispatcher international students, you will need a visa.
 We recommend beginning the application/I-20 processing at least 3-5 months prior to the start date of your desired aircraft dispatcher coursework.
 You may want to start the process even earlier if you are from one of the countries listed in the General Visa Information below.
 This wait period is due to increased security procedures, delayed U.S. Embassy appointments, and M-1 visa issuance delays.